 The Kashmir Alpine Lakes Trek, also known as the Kashmir Great Lakes Trek, is one of the Kashmir Valley’s most popular treks unwrapping the peaceful magnificence of the mountain-secluded Kashmir region.

-It is one of all the treks in the Indian Himalayan region that whirls on the tracks to a number of India’s high altitude lakes that glitter in the midst of huge alpine meadows dotted with vibrant orchids.
+It is one of the treks in the Indian Himalayas that takes you to a number of high-altitude lakes in India.
+These lakes sparkle in the middle of huge alpine meadows sprinkled with vibrant blooms.

 On arrival at Srinagar Airport, our representative and driver will receive you and transfer you to the houseboat.
 After check-in you will be taken to Shikara (Boat ride) around the lake, exploring the floating market and life on water overnight stay at houseboat. (houseboat)

 It is a gentle but long climb from Aru to Lidderwat, covering a distance of 10 km in 6 hours.
 The trail to Lidderwat starts to climb straight out of Aru village, along with the course of the Lidder River.
 Follow the trail path the herbal wild plant fields The trail gets into a cluster of fir trees and continues to climb.
 Half an hour later, the trail pops out at a clearing called Lidder Meadows gradually easing into plains offering views of serene Lidder river grazing through the valleys.
 (Camp)